by Cara Butler

 The official category for the awards is defined as follows….

-Yoga Teacher of the Year: An opportunity to acknowledge Yoga Teachers who integrate both body and mind practices into their sessions, offering students a holistic experience of wellness.
+Yoga Teacher of the Year: This category acknowledges Yoga Teachers within exercise facilities, studios and independent settings who integrate both body and mind practices into their sessions, offering students a holistic experience of wellness.

 Should you wish to honour a teacher or colleague in this way simply follow these 3 easy steps….